onzfonz/comp227/src/content/2/en/part2a.md

 The component exported by the module is now available for use in the variable `Note`, just as it was earlier.

-Note that when importing our own components, their location must be given *in relation to the importing file*:
+Notice that when importing our own components, their location must be given *in relation to the importing file*:

 ```js
 './components/Note'